Back to School with TT

 Penzance detective mystery

-Among Penzance’s notable past residents is Humphrey Davy, renowned chemist and inventor.
+Among Penzance’s notable past residents is Humphrey Davy, a renowned chemist and inventor.
 He invented the Davy Lamp, a safety lamp used by miners and devoted his research to the field of electrochemistry.
 By using electricity (in 1807!), he was the first to isolate several elements, including potassium and calcium.
 What a shocking discovery!

 The world (and school) is much brighter with a good dose of art!
-There are tons for you to study and examine as you advance on your arty adventure, from street art to galleries, sculptures, statues, and installations.
+There are heaps for you to study and examine as you advance on your arty adventure, from street art to galleries, sculptures, statues, and installations.

 Stand as still as a statue and blend into your surroundings to avoid prying eyes as you hunt for the lost loot on the Dundee treasure hunt Trail.
 From dragons to Desperate Dan, there are plenty of quirky sculptures to spot as you explore the city.
 For an even more unique experience, venture down to Weymouth Seafront, and once you’ve unearthed the treasure trove, take a peek at Sandworld to discover some extraordinary sand sculptures that are far more impressive than anything the team at TT HQ could do with a bucket and spade (although, we would certainly try!).

 For a more traditional art lesson, there are plenty of art galleries to duck into to avoid enemy agents.
 Seek more sand and sea on the St Ives detective mystery, where you’ll patrol past – and could even pop into – the Tate Gallery and the Barbara Hepworth Museum.
-In the heart of historic Yorkshire, soak up the scenery on the Saltaire Village treasure hunt, and pay a visit to Salts Mill, which, amongst exhibits and shops, houses an extensive collection of paintings etchings, and drawings by the artist David Hockney.
+In the heart of historic Yorkshire, soak up the scenery on the Saltaire Village treasure hunt, and pay a visit to Salts Mill, which, amongst exhibits and shops, houses an extensive collection of paintings, etchings, and drawings by the artist David Hockney.
 Down in the big city, an arty heist is in progress on the Dulwich detective mystery Trail.
 Can you paint a picture of what really happened?
 Once the correct crook is in the frame, it’s well worth inspecting the masterpieces at Dulwich Picture Gallery – you may even spot a famous name or two.

 All the world’s a stage, right?
 In that case, you’ll need to get into character before you head out on your Trail adventure.
 Play the part of the curious detective, slippery spy or intrepid explorer as you set out the scene of the dramatic piece.

 Spooky season is close upon us, so for some double, double, toil and trouble, take on the Bankside detective mystery and get up close and personal with the bard himself as you patrol past The Globe.
-Or, pick the Shakespeare’s Stratford treasure hunt and take on a quest around the famous playwright’s hometown.
+Or, pick Shakespeare’s Stratford treasure hunt and take on a quest around the famous playwright’s hometown.
 Still feeling spooky?
 Forget The Crucible and Salem – we had witch trials of our own right here in the UK!
-Head to Lancashire to try your hand at the Pendle Witches detective mystery and explore the area linked to the most famous witch trials in the history of England back in 1612.
+Head to Lancashire to try your hand at the dramatic Pendle Witches detective mystery and explore the area linked to the most famous witch trials in the history of England back in 1612.

 Swap the boards for the silver screen as you search for sneaky clues around some of the most famous filming locations across the country.
 Amp up the agent antics and feel like Ethan Hunt himself as you visit Levisham Station – featured in the upcoming Mission Impossible – on the last stop of the Hole of Horcrum treasure hunt Trail.
 Star in your own action film as you head to Farnham to tackle either the Castle and Town detective mystery or the Maltings and Meadows spy mission.
 Both patrol close to Bourne Woods, which is featured in heaps of films including Gladiator, Avengers, Snow White & the Huntsman and Harry Potter.
 Its popularity as a filming location is only growing!
 Speaking of the boy wizard, make your own magic on the Wicked Wizard of Alnwick detective mystery, tiptoeing close to Alnwick Castle, made famous as Hogwarts in the first couple of Harry Potter films.
 You can even take broomstick lessons in the same spot where Harry first took flight!